linux-application-whitelisting/fapolicyd/README.md

 1. No bypass of security by executing programs via ld.so.
 2. Anything requesting execution must be trusted.
-3. Any library or interpretted application or module must be trusted.
+3. Any library or interpreted application or module must be trusted.
 4. Everything else is not allowed.

 EXPERIMENTING